younix/shmff/README.md

 # shmff

-shmff - shared memory farbfeld - is an image processing tool.
+shmff - *shared memory farbfeld* - is an image processing tool.
 It is prove of concept for fast image manipulation with the unix philosophy in mind. shmff uses farbfeld as a general image representation format.

-# programs
+# Tools

 The following programs are the core tools of this project.
 They load/store a farbfeld image into/from memory/file system.